shansrini/scv-enhanced-status-sync/blueprint/index.md

 2. Select the desired contact center.
 3. Under Enhanced Status Syncing, select the Extension Class of **StatusSyncManager**.
 4. Save the settings.
-5. Refresh the page for the new settings to take affect.
+5. Refresh the page for the new settings to take effect.

 ### Test your solution